tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 The region of a scale set becomes eligible to get image upgrades either through the availability-first process for platform images or replicating new custom image versions for Share Image Gallery.
 The image upgrade is then applied to an individual scale set in a batched manner as follows:

 1. Before you begin the upgrade process, the orchestrator ensures that no more than 20% of instances in the entire scale set are unhealthy (for any reason).
 2. The upgrade orchestrator identifies the batch of virtual machine instances to upgrade, with any one batch having a maximum of 20% of the total instance count, subject to a minimum batch size of one virtual machine.
-There is no minimum scale set size requirement and scale sets with 5 or fewer instances will have 1 virtual machine  per upgrade batch (minimum batch size).
+There is no minimum scale set size requirement and scale sets with 5 or fewer instances have 1 virtual machine  per upgrade batch (minimum batch size).
 3. The OS disk of every virtual machine in the selected upgrade batch is replaced with a new OS disk created from the  image.
 All specified extensions and configurations in the scale set model are applied to the upgraded instance.
 4. For scale sets with configured application health probes or Application Health extension, the upgrade waits up to 5 minutes for the instance to become healthy, before moving on to upgrade the next batch.
 If an instance does not recover its health in 5 minutes after an upgrade, then by default the previous OS disk for the instance is restored.
 5. The upgrade orchestrator also tracks the percentage of instances that become unhealthy post an upgrade.
 The upgrade stops if more than 20% of upgraded instances become unhealthy during the upgrade process.